-The purpose of this test is to check the high pressure fuel system characteristics on a Common Rail Diesel engine using the Fuel Rail Pressure Sensor (FRPS).
+The purpose of this test is to check the fuel system pressure characteristics on a common rail diesel engine by using the fuel rail pressure sensor.

 Connection for diagnostic work will vary dependent on the application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

 PicoScope offers a range of options within the test kits.

 Dependent on the difficulty of access, choose from:

 Testing sensors and actuators (to include relevant circuit/connectors):